kirstyn/rabies_minion/README.md

 # Rabies-minion
 Latest pipelines for nanopore based rabies virus (RABV) sequencing.
 Pipelines are forked from the ARTIC networks base template (https://github.com/artic-network/artic-base) and modified to be RABV specific.
+Note that these pipelines are under development (i.e. they are being messed with) so may not work!
+For a working version please refer to the directory Wellcome2020

 # install
 To install the rabies `Conda` environment use: